Islam in China: Song dynasty

 By the time of the Song dynasty, Muslims had come to play a major role in the import/export industry.
 The office of Director General of Shipping was consistently held by a Muslim during this period.
-In 1070, the Song emperor Shenzong invited 5,300 Muslim men from Bukhara, to settle in Song China in order to create a buffer zone between the Song and the Liao dynasties in the northeast.
-Later on, these men settled between the Sung capital of Kaifeng and Yenching (modern day Beijing).
+In 1070, the Song emperor Shenzong invited 5,300 Muslims from Bukhara, to settle in Song China in order to create a buffer zone between the Song and the Liao dynasties in the northeast.
+Later on, these Muslims settled between the Sung capital of Kaifeng and Yenching (modern day Beijing).
 They were led by Prince Amir Sayyid "Su-fei-er" (his Chinese name), who was called the "father" of the Muslim community in China.
 Prior to him, Islam was named by the Tang and Song Chinese as Dashi fa ("law of the Arabs").
 He renamed it to Huihui Jiao ("the Religion of the Huihui").

 It is reported that "in 1080, another group of more than 10,000 Arab men and women are said to have arrived in China on horsebacks to join Sofeier.
 These people settled in all provinces".
-Pu Shougeng, a Muslim official who worked for the Song but defected to the Yuan, stands out in his work to help the Yuan conquer Southern China, the last outpost of Song power.
-In 1276, Song loyalists launched a resistance to Mongol efforts to take over Fuzhou.
-The Yuanshih (Yuan dynasty official history) records that Pu Shougeng, as former Song official, "abandoned the Song cause and rejected the emperor...by the end of the year, Quanzhou submitted to the Mongols."In abandoning the Song cause, Pu Shougeng mobilized troops from the community of foreign residents, who massacred relatives of the Song emperor and Song loyalists who were living in the city.
-Other members of the Song royal family escaped to other parts of Fujian and Guangdong and survived to the present.
-Pu Shougeng and his troops acted without the help of the Mongol army and he defected after Song general Zhang Shijie seized his ships and properties after Pu refused to lend Zhang ships for the war.
+Pu Shougeng, a Muslim foreign trader, stands out in his work to help the Yuan conquer Southern China, the last outpost of Song power.
+In 1276, Song loyalists launched a resistance against Mongol efforts to take over Fuzhou.
+The Yuanshih (Yuan dynasty official history) records that Pu Shougeng "abandoned the Song cause and rejected the emperor...by the end of the year, Quanzhou submitted to the Mongols".
+In abandoning the Song cause, Pu Shougeng mobilized troops from the community of foreign residents, who massacred the Song emperor's relatives and Song loyalists.
+Pu Shougeng and his troops acted without the help of the Mongol army.
 Pu Shougeng himself was lavishly rewarded by the Mongols.
 He was appointed military commissioner for Fujian and Guangdong.
-However, towards the end of the Yuan dynasty, the Yuan Mongols turned against Pu Shougeng's family and the Muslims and slaughtered Pu Shougeng's descendants in the Ispah rebellion.
-Mosques and other buildings with foreign architecture were almost all destroyed and the Yuan imperial soldiers killed most of the descendants of Pu Shougeng and horrifically mutilated their corpses.